scottyeager/info_foundation/src/tde/education/planed.md

 We at TAG have built a community of thousands of teachers globally which allows us to connect to children and teachers in refugee camps.
 Our platform allows to train teachers in refugee camps (67% of which haven't completed secondary education) and have interactions between refugee students and students globally changing their mindset and fighting polarization.

+Learn more about this project on [Conscious Internet Alliance](https://www.consciousinternet.org/index.html#/projects/planed).

 ### Team

 - Koen Timmers